When dealing with dog-to-dog aggression, it is important to listen to our dog.

 Dog-to-Dog Aggression Tip 1

-Be calm and assertive.
+Be calm and decisive.

 Dogs are very sensitive to what their human is feeling.
 My dog picks up on my emotions and reflects them, except with much more intensity.
 Sometimes, I am not even conscious of feeling nervous or stressed, but my dog notices it and starts to act up.
 Once I consciously calm myself down, his behavior also improves.